-Once you you convert a calculator or form to Android format, you can make an app of it that you can distribute and perhaps even sell.
-Here are the steps required to create Android apps with Excel and AppsGeyser.
+Once you convert a calculator or form to Android format, you can make a real app of it that you can distribute and perhaps even sell.
+Here are the steps required to create calculating Android apps with Excel and AppsGeyser.

-With AppsGeyser, you can convert your web content into an Android app.
+SpreadsheetConverter iPhone/Android generates HTML5 web apps that work in the browser of any smartphone.
+With AppsGeyser, you can convert such a web app into a real, self-contained Android app.
 Your app can use tabs for navigation, be location-aware and use pop-up notifications.
 After testing, you can distribute your app on the AppsGeyser app network.
 Users of your app can share their experiences via social networks.
 AppsGeyser is financed via advertising, and the advertising space is shared 50/50 with you.

-The app that will make us millionaires has a simple function, it can double almost any number by multiplying it by two.
+The app that will make us millionaires has one simple but important function: it can double almost any number by multiplying it by two.

 Create the spreadsheet yourself or download the doubling calculator here.

 For this tutorial, we will use AppsGeyser to create the Android app.
-Point your web browser to http://www.appsgeyser.com/create/start/.
+Point your web browser (still on your laptop) to http://www.appsgeyser.com/create/start/.

-The Preview windows will probably not display your app properly, but your app will work correctly when you run it in an Android phone.
+The Preview window will probably not display your app properly, but your app will work correctly when you run it on an Android phone.

 Press Create to create the app.

-AppsGeyser will provide you with links in various formats to the newly created app.
+AppsGeyser will provide you with links to the newly created app in various formats.
 The easiest is to scan the QR code with your phone.
-You can also manually enter the long or short URL to your app in a web browser in your phone.

-Start the app in the Android phone.
+Start the app on the Android phone.
 It should look like this:

-SpreadsheetConverter allows you to convert even very complex Excel spreadsheets to web format.
-Using services such as AppsGeyser, you can convert the spreadsheet to a standalone Android app.
+SpreadsheetConverter allows you to convert Excel spreadsheets to web apps.
+Using services such as AppsGeyser, you can convert the web app into a standalone Android app.
 The app works exactly as the spreadsheet did in Excel.
 To change the calculator’s layout or functionality, simply return to Excel, change the spreadsheet and convert it to an app again.